Inhaled Corticosteroids Overview and Practice Questions Vector

 88. What is the early asthmatic response?

-Wheezing, breathlessness, chest tightness and cough.
+Wheezing, breathlessness, chest tightness, and cough.

 91. What is the corticotropin-releasing factor (CRF) produced by?

-HPA suppression
+HPA suppression (Hypothalamic-Pituitary-Adrenal axis suppression).

 94. What do glucocorticoids exert?

-An anti-inflammatory effect in the body.
+An anti-inflammatory effect in the body by suppressing immune responses and reducing inflammation.

 95. What are the side effects of glucocorticoids?

-Muscle wasting and steroid diabetes.
+Muscle wasting and steroid-induced diabetes.

-98. When is cortisol levels the highest?
+98. When are cortisol levels the highest?

 99. How do corticosteroids act?